folkzb/magalu/script-qa/cli-doc/auth/tenant/help.md

 - Commands:
 - current     Get the currently active Tenant
 - list        List all available tenants for current login
-- set         Set the active Tenant to be used for all subsequential requests
+- set         Set the active Tenant to be used for all subsequent requests

 ## Other commands:
 - Additional Commands: